MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-lite-ps/new-aksedgedeploymentconfig.md

 ---
-title: New-AksEdgeDeployment for AKS Lite
+title: New-AksEdgeDeploymentConfig for AKS Lite
 author: rcheeran
-description: The New-AksEdgeDeployment PowerShell command creates a new AksIot deployment ms.topic: reference ms.date: 11/17/2022 ms.author: rcheeran
+description: The New-AksEdgeDeploymentConfig PowerShell command creates the configs needed for as new AksIot deployment ms.topic: reference ms.date: 11/17/2022 ms.author: rcheeran